zahid58/EasyScan-OCR-Whiteboard/README.md

 <p>A python GUI digital whiteboard with handwriting recognition (OCR)
 </h3>

 *Digital Whiteboards* are quite common for conducting online meetings or teaching sessions.
-What if you digital whiteboard could understand what you are writing?
+What if your digital whiteboard could understand what you are writing?
 Then, you would be able to save your whiteboard sessions as texts or convert it into a doc file.
 This may also come in handy to improve the understandibility of the handwriting.

 <p align="center">
  <img alt="cover" src="https://github.com/Zedd1558/EasyScan-OCR-Whiteboard/blob/master/demo/cover.jpg" height="50%" width="50%">